CyberDragonWizard/BookShelf/README.md

 #### PostMVP

 - Add subtle SFX to the interactive elements of the web page
+- Allow user to add search results to favorite bar
 - More advanced styling

 ## Project Schedule